mikeyk730/Rogue-Collection/docs/rogomatic.md

 | &       | Show object count
 | *       | Toggle blinded vs sighted
 | C       | Toggle cosmic vs boring

+Genes and Long Term Memory
+====
+Rogomatic's strategy is largely hard coded, but it uses a genetic algorithm to tweak how likely it is to take certain actions

+|Gene|Effect
+|-|-
+|Sr|Propensity for searching for traps
+|Dr|Propensity for searching for doors
+|Re|Propensity for resting
+|Ar|Propensity for firing arrows
+|Ex|Level*10 on which to experiment with items
+|Rn|Propensity for retreating
+|Wk|Propensity for waking things up
+|Fd|Propensity for hoarding food (affects rings)

+Rogomatic doesn't have any hard-coded stats about how powerful monsters are.
+It tracks combat statistics across all games, and uses this long term memory to determine the danger (how likely the monsster is to hit, how much damage it's likely to deal).
+The more games it plays, the more accurate it should be.
+On the other hand, behavior to deal with monster's special abilities is hard coded into the program.

 Rogomatic Files
 ====